riseshia/Bonghwa/README.md

 docker-compose up
 ```

-It's enough.
+That's enough.
 And you could use frontend page with port `5200`, and backend with `5100`

 ### Initial Configuration